jupyterlab/jupyterlab/docs/source/developer/apod_extension_tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The ``activate`` function has grown quite long, and there's still more functionality to add.
-You should refactor the code into two separate
+Let's refactor the code into two separate
 parts:

 1. An ``APODWidget`` that encapsulates the Astronomy Picture panel elements,